A 3rd Canadian Has Been Detained In China As Diplomatic Rancor Rises

 China's Foreign Affairs Ministry reportedly has said that it was not aware of a third Canadian detained in China.

 The news adds to the deepening dispute between the two countries, which began with Canada's arrest of a high-profile Chinese telecommunications executive on Dec.
-1. Meng Wanzhou, the chief financial officer of Huawei and daughter of its founder, was arrested at the request of the U.S. on suspicion that she had been seeking to circumvent American sanctions on Iran.
+1. Meng Wanzhou, the chief financial officer of Huawei and daughter of its founder, was arrested at the request of the U.S. on suspicion that she had been seeking to circumvent U.S. sanctions on Iran.

 Meng has been released on bail as she awaits an extradition hearing, though she has been ordered to remain in Canada in the meantime.